griff13142/Web1/README.md

 The goal is to create a website that Is selling our IT skills for set prices per hour.
 We will link our personal websites to it and our Linkedin or someother  job finder website profile.

+This is my first time using GitHub so if I am not doing something right or not allowing access to something please let me know.